Frequently Asked Questions…

 You can choose from:

-• The Bolton Castle Tea Room, open 10am-5pm each day
+The Bolton Castle Tea Room, open 10am-5pm each day

-• Our festival Breakfast Bar, open around 8am-10am on Friday, Saturday and Sunday
+Our festival Breakfast Bar, open around 8am-10am on Friday, Saturday and Sunday

-• Granny's Kitchen in the Marquee with pies, pasties and all their other delights, from around 12 noon to 8pm on Friday, Saturday and Sunday.
+Granny's Kitchen in the Marquee with pies, pasties and all their other delights, from around 12 noon to 7pm on Friday, Saturday and Sunday.

-• Sun of Seitan in the Marquee, with delicious vegan wraps, from around 12 noon to 8pm on Friday, Saturday and Sunday
+Sun of Seitan in the Marquee, with delicious vegan wraps, from around 12 noon to 7pm on Friday, Saturday and Sunday

-• Proper Pizzas will be on hand with their delicious fresh-cooked fare from around 6pm - 8pm on Thursday, Friday, Saturday and Sunday.
+Proper Pizzas will be on hand with their delicious fresh-cooked fare from around 6pm - 8pm on Thursday, Friday, Saturday and Sunday.
 Vegan options available

-• The Tavern in the Marquee is open from 12 noon each day selling a good range of ales, wines and soft drinks; there is also a small bar at the Hearth Stage during the day.
+The Tavern in the Marquee is open from 12 noon each day selling a good range of ales, wines and soft drinks; there is also a small bar at the Hearth Stage during the day.

 If you came in 2023, please note that there are more evening catering options this year on Friday, Saturday and Sunday - we are not going to run out again!

-TELL ME ABOUT CAMPING AT MMITD…
+TELL ME ABOUT CAMPING & GLAMPING AT MMITD…

 Camping on site is the best way to enjoy MMitD as you are right there throughout.
 Camping is ONLY available to Festival Pass holders and if you want to camp, you MUST book in advance - you should buy your camping pass(es) when you book.

 In terms of facilities, please bear in mind this is not a fully-equipped campsite.
 We have showers and an extra campers toilet block, as well as the usual water and toilets close at hand.
 We have no chemical waste disposal - motorhomes and campers come prepared!
+And we have no electric hook-up, though we can recharge phones etc in return for a small donation.

 WHAT ABOUT OTHER ACCOMMODATION OPTIONS?